Jimale Jama Takar

 General Jim’ale Jama Takar (Jimcaale Jaamac Takar), (جِمْعَالَى جَامَعْ تَاكَار); is a Somali military official and the chief commander of the 2nd Commando Battalion of Danab Force.

-Life and background
+Biography

 Jimale Jama Takar, a resident of Garoowe, and hailed of the Isse Mohamoud sub-clan of the Majeerteen, Harti, larger Darod tribe, Takar was a member of the 21st battalion stationed in Dusmareb prior to the collapse of the Somali Democratic Republic.
 He was a prominent figure among the various military factions in Somalia after the government's downfall, and he served as one of the officers of the Somali national forces later Puntland dervish forces.

 Over the years, he has collaborated with different administrations in Puntland Government and was appointed to his current position by former President Abdirahman Farole.
 Under Farole's leadership, Takar received troops who had undergone training in Uganda and Ethiopia.

 In May 2023, general Takar relocated to Garowe, where he was leads a rebellion against the Deni administration, along with his loyal forces.